-- 6.1 In cases where OHU and the employee's medical adviser agree that the employee is permanently incapable of efficiently carrying out the duties and responsibilities of their present post, or any other comparable employment within school (where this is available), the Headteacher\ should arrange a meeting with the employee and their representative to discuss the implications of that decision.
-In these circumstances, the Headteacher\ should seek and consider advice from the Schools HR Team.

-- 6.2 Where OHU recommends ill health retirement and the employee decides that they wish to pursue ill health retirement, the procedure in paragraph 7 will be followed.
-In these circumstances, the employee should be made aware that by applying for ill health retirement, they are confirming that they consider themselves to be permanently unfit for gainful employment until retirement age.
-If an application for ill health retirement is made but is unsuccessful, the case should then be referred to a meeting of the Attendance and Dismissals Committee to consider the termination of employment on the grounds of capability owing to ill health.
-Employees should be encouraged to consult their trade union/professional association, so they are fully aware of the implications of their application.

-- 6.3 Where the Occupational Health Adviser determines that the employee is permanently incapable of discharging the duties of the present post efficiently but is fit for comparable employment within school (where this is available), consideration should be given to the School making alternative arrangements, in consultation with OHU/Schools HR Team, by discussing:

-- job restructuring;

-- relinquishing some responsibilities;

-- changing to job share or part-time work;
+- 4.14 In consideration of the above when dealing with an employee with a disability, the Headteacher should consider their duty to make reasonable adjustments under the Equality Act and should consider any advice from the OHU in relation to risk assessments.
+The Headteacher should also seek and consider advice from the Schools HR Team.
+See Section 6 of the Guidelines for Managing Sickness Absence in Schools for further information. - 4.15 In cases where the OHU and the employee's medical adviser agree that the employee is permanently incapable of efficiently carrying out the duties and responsibilities of his/her present post, or any other comparable employment within school (where this is available), the Headteacher should arrange a meeting with the employee and their representative to discuss the implications of that decision.
+In these circumstances, the Headteacher should seek and consider advice from the Schools HR Team. - 4.16 Where OHU recommends ill health retirement and the employee decides that s/he wishes to pursue ill health retirement, the procedure in Section 5 will be followed.
+In these circumstances, employees should be encouraged to consult their trade union/professional association, so they are fully aware of the implications of their application. - 4.17 Where the Occupational Health Adviser determines that the employee is permanently incapable of discharging the duties of the present post efficiently but is fit for comparable employment within school (where this is available), consideration should be given to the School making alternative arrangements, in consultation with OHU/Schools HR Team, by discussing:- - job restructuring; - relinquishing some responsibilities; - changing to job share or part-time work; - being re-trained; - modifications to the work place or to working practices; - the use of technical aids.

-- retraining;

-- modifications to the work place or to working practices;

-- the use of technical aids.

-Such alterations should also be considered under the provisions of the Equality Act 2010 to assist the employee in gradually returning to full time employment.
-Where appropriate, any proposal in relation to alternative duties should be discussed with the Schools HR Team and with OHU (if necessary) before the amendment to the role is made.
+Such alterations should also be considered under the provisions of the Equality Act 2010 to assist the employee in gradually returning to full-time employment.
+Where appropriate, any proposal in relation to alternative duties should be discussed with the Schools HR Team and with the OHU (if necessary) before the amendment to the role is made.

-- 6.4 If suitable alternative employment within the school is identified and offered, but is rejected by the employee and they are in agreement with the medical opinion with regard to permanent incapacity, the matter should be referred to the Attendance and Dismissals Committee, who may decide to terminate the contract of employment on the grounds of capability owing to ill health.
-In reaching a determination on the case, the Attendance and Dismissals Committee should consider whether the alternative employment which has been offered was comparable and suitable.
-The employee must also be made aware that refusal of the offer of comparable employment would result in no automatic entitlement to pension benefits being paid upon dismissal. - 6.5 Where it is felt there are no suitable alternative employment or the employee refuses to accept the medical advice or there is continuing disagreement, the matter should be referred to the Attendance and Dismissals Committee, who may decide to terminate the contract of employment on the grounds of capability owing to ill health.
+4.18 If suitable alternative employment within the school is identified and offered, but is rejected by the employee and he/she is in agreement with the medical opinion with regard to permanent incapacity, the matter should be referred to the Attendance and Dismissals Committee, who may decide to terminate the contract of employment on the grounds of permanent ill health.
+Any appeal against such a dismissal decision may be accepted where it is submitted that the alternative employment which has been offered is not comparable or suitable.
+The employee must also be made aware that refusal of the offer of comparable employment would result in no automatic entitlement to pension benefits being paid upon dismissal.

+- 4.19 Where it is felt there are no suitable alternative employment or the employee refuses to accept the medical advice or there is continuing disagreement, the matter should be referred to the Attendance and Dismissals Committee, who may decide to terminate the contract of employment on the grounds of permanent ill health. - 4.20 Any appeal against dismissal by the Attendance and Dismissals Committee will be heard by the Appeals Committee.
+The appeal outcome will be final.
+There will be no further right of appeal against dismissal.